worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter TWELVE: THE PASSAGE

-### 1990-2000
+**1990-2000**
 The nineties passed in a blur.

-Sarah worked.
+Liv worked.
 She monitored telemetry as both Voyagers headed into empty space.
 She watched the Hubble launch, the Mars missions, Galileo at Jupiter.
 Space exploration continued.
 The Voyagers became footnotes, historical curiosities, machines from another era still transmitting their faint signals from the edge of the solar system.

 She dated occasionally.
 A relationship with an accountant lasted eight months before he asked her to move in and she realized she couldn't imagine sharing space with another person.
 A brief affair with another JPL engineer ended when he transferred to Goddard.